 Surfers usually are dedicated defenders of their sport.
 So, why would they suggest you go windsurfing?

 In the 1970s, the sport of windsurfing was exploding in Europe.
-Germans, Dutch, Italians, and French were massively buying brand new windsurfing kits, and the wind sport was becoming a national obsession.
+Germans, Dutch, Italians, and French were massively buying brand new windsurfing kits, and the wind sport became a national obsession.

 That was when two men thought they could channel the windsurfing madness into the music world.